 - From 14 January 2021, when calculating your normal hours of work, any absence from work that is because you have been told by NHS Test and Trace (or the equivalent services in the devolved administrations) or because you have been instructed not to attend work as a direct consequent of legal coronavirus restrictions, is disregarded.

-- A £20 a week increase to the basic element of working tax credit for the 2020-21 tax year.
-This increase will be removed from 6 April 2021 and replaced by a separate, one-off £500 tax-free payment for working households receiving tax credits.
+- A £20 a week temporary increase to the basic element of working tax credit for the 2020-21 tax year.
+This increase was removed from 6 April 2021 and replaced by a separate, one-off £500 tax-free payment for working households receiving tax credits.

 From 14 January 2021, HMRC also introduced various working tax credit run-ons for people who have temporary changes as a result of coronavirus.
-We are working through the detail of these changes and clarifying aspects with HMRC.
-We will provide further information shortly.
+We are working through the detail of these changes and clarifying aspects with HMRC and will provide further information shortly.